HackerHours/hackerhours.org/Tutors.md

-Feel free to add your information below the line - please keep in alphabetical order by last name.  **All fields are optional.**  Example:
+Feel free to add your information below the line - please **keep in alphabetical order by last name**.  **All fields are optional.**  Example:

 ---------------